Saumarez Park: Saumarez Park Manor

 The large manor house is today a residential care and nursing home.

 Folk & Costume Museum

 Situated within the park, near the Victorian walled garden, is the National Trust of Guernsey's Folk & Costume Museum.
 It is housed in a cluster of meticulously restored traditional farm buildings and showcases Guernsey’s heritage with exhibitions covering domestic life, farming, fishing and sea-faring.
 In addition, special exhibitions from the more than 8000 pieces of its nationally acclaimed costume collection are on display throughout every season.

-Annual Events
+Annual events

-The Park has played host for many years to Le Viaër Marchi, a fund raising event for the National Trust of Guernsey in early July, the Lions Club of Guernsey Donkey Derby in mid August and the North Show and Battle of Flowers in late August.
+The Park has played host for many years to Le Viaër Marchi, a fund raising event for the National Trust of Guernsey in early July, the Lions Club of Guernsey's Donkey Derby in mid August; and the North Show and Battle of Flowers in late August.